mcandre/ji/README.md

 # PRECEPT 2: User Friendliness

+Generally safe commands, such as updating package caches, should not prompt for user confirmation.

+Potentially risky commands, such as upgrading software components, may prompt for user confirmation.

+Potentially hazardous commands, such as deleting user data or rebooting servers, should have an explicit prompt to confirm the operation.

 ji scripts should present simple binary user options, such as pressing `Enter` to continue; or pressing `Ctrl+C` to cancel the script.

 ji scripts should not prompt for console input values. ji scripts may prompt once for sudo authentication.